nodejs/node/doc/api/cluster.md

 added: v0.11.2
 -->

+The scheduling policy consists of these following options:

-The scheduling policy, either `cluster.SCHED_RR` for round-robin or `cluster.SCHED_NONE` to leave it to the operating system.
+* `cluster.SCHED_RR` for round-robin
+* `cluster.SCHED_NONE` to leave it to the operating system
+* `cluster.SCHED_IP` for ip-hash

 This is a global setting and effectively frozen once either the first worker is spawned, or `cluster.setupMaster()` is called, whichever comes first.

 `SCHED_RR` is the default on all operating systems except Windows.
 Windows will change to `SCHED_RR` once libuv is able to effectively distribute IOCP handles without incurring a large performance hit.

+Although using `SCHED_IP` scheduling policy to distribute a large number of connections will lead to a large performance hit under Windows (like `SCHED_RR`), the common scenario is that long connection occurs more often than short connection, thus, `SCHED_IP` option is availiable under Windows.

 `cluster.schedulingPolicy` can also be set through the `NODE_CLUSTER_SCHED_POLICY` environment variable.
-Valid values are `'rr'` and `'none'`.
+Valid values are `'rr'`, `'none'` and `'ip'`.

 ## cluster.settings
 <!-- YAML